Jubatian/rrpge-examples/README.rst

   the 16 color display.
 An encoder for this format is provided in the makerle.c source.

-- GDG sprite library (gdgsprit.asm): A complete sprite library for the Graphics Display Generator, designed to be useful with a graphics engine utilizing the Accelerator as well.
+- GDG sprite library (gdgsprit.asm; gdgspfix.asm): A complete sprite library for the Graphics Display Generator, designed to be useful with a graphics engine utilizing the Accelerator as well.

 Mixer (mixer)